bens4lsu/theskinny-publish/Content/blog2/the-day-ted-nugent-killed-all-the-animals.md

 <b>Wang Dang, that orangutan:</b>  No cultural reference here, but the line was worth putting into writing.
 I've listened to this a zillion times, and I still laugh when I hear this.

+<h3>Update 2024:  Wikipedia existed when this page was originally posted, but either the linked items didn't have entries, or I didn't know about Wikipedia at all.
+The dead links from the original post have been updated.</h3>